AdnanSiddiqui/theme-expanse/README.md

 ### 2) Run Gulp

-Run gulp to make sure all CSS and JavaScript files are the latest versions.
+Run gulp to make suree all CSS and JavaScript files are the latest versions.
 ```
 gulp
 ```